clarkfitzg/phd_research/codedepends/tooling.md

 - Don Knuth

+## Main idea:

 One can inspect the code itself at a high level from within R, programming on the language and potentially making changes to how the evaluation happens.

 ## Changes to Make

+Dependency graphs should include functions that are created and called later.

-- `makeTaskGraph` should also work for functions, not just scripts.
+`makeTaskGraph()` should also work for functions, not just scripts.

-- dependency graphs should represent functions that are created and called.
+Handle `source()`

 ## Lofty Goals